Carambola & Goat’s Cheese Salad

 Salt

-4. Peel the mangos and slice into strips.
+Peel the mangoes and slice into strips.
 Peel the cucumber, slice lengthways, scoop out the seeds and cut in to half-moon shapes.

-5. Assemble the dish in layers – mango, cucumber, onion and chilli pickle, carambola, avocado, tomatillo, a scattering of coriander, good pinch of salt, juice of half the orange and half the remaining lime, then repeat.
-Save a few carambola stars for the top to decorate.
+Assemble the dish using layers – mango, cucumber, onion and chilli pickle, carambola, avocado, tomatillo, a scattering of coriander, good pinch of salt, juice of half the orange and half the remaining lime, then repeat.
+Save a few carambola slices to decorate the top.

-6. Crumble over the goats’ cheese and toasted almonds, and drizzle with olive oil.
+Crumble over the goat’s cheese and toasted almonds, and drizzle with some good olive oil.

-** Tomatillos are available pretty much everywhere here in Mexico, but trickier to find fresh in the UK.
-If you can’t source any, use physalis / cape gooseberries instead (these are in the same family and have a similar flavour) and double up the quantity.
+** Tomatillos are available pretty much everywhere in Mexico, but trickier to find fresh in the UK.
+If you can’t source any, use physalis / cape gooseberries instead - these are in the same family and have a similar flavour, just double up the quantity.